sathomas/jsDataV.is/src/text/ch8/04-restapi.md

     },
 ```

-To make the request to Nike+ we can use jQuery's <span class="smcp">AJAX</span> function.
+Next, to make the request to Nike+ we can use jQuery's <span class="smcp">AJAX</span> function.
 Since we're asking for Javascipt objects (<span class="smcp">JSON</span> data), the `$.getJSON` function is the most appropriate.
 First we set aside a reference to the run by assigning `this` to the local variable `model`.
 We'll need that variable because `this` won't reference the model when jQuery executes our callback.
 Then we call `$.getJSON` with three parameters.
 First is the <span class="smcp">URL</span> for the request.
 We get that from Backbone.js by calling the `url` method for the model and appending the trailing `/gps`.
 The second parameter are data values to be included with the request.
 As always we need to include an authorization token.
-Just as we did aboe, we can get that token's value from the collection.
+Just as we did above, we can get that token's value from the collection.
 The final parameter is a callback function that JQuery executes when it receives the server's response.
 In our case the function simply sets the `gps` property of the model to the response data.

 ``` {.javascript .numberLines}